 Certifications/Licenses & Minimum Requirements:

-- Bachelor's Degree in communications, marketing or related field.
+- Bachelor's Degree in communications, marketing, journalism, English, graphic design, or web related field.

 - Three to five years related experience or an equivalent combination of education and experience.

 Required Documents: Cover Letter, Resume/Curriculum Vitae

 Special Instructions to Applicants: Please submit contact information for three professional references.